sassanh/python-redux/README.md

 Contributions following Python best practices are welcome.

-## 🔒 License
+## 📜 License

-Refer to the repository for license details.
+This project is released under the Apache-2.0 License.
+See the [LICENSE](./LICENSE) file for more details.